kubernetes-sigs/windows-testing/capz/private/readme.md

-# Run capz e2e tests in a pod in aks cluster
+# Run capz e2e tests in a pod in aks cluster for Windows

 This folder contains the scripts required to deploy kubernetes cluster and run e2e tests in a pod with CAPZ.